rustless/rustless/README.md

 ## Complex example

-If you want to see how you can write come complex application using Rustless please see the [example](https://github.com/rustless/rustless-example).
+If you want to see how you can write some complex application using Rustless, please see the [example](https://github.com/rustless/rustless-example).

-In that example please note these aspects:
+In the example, please note the following aspects:

 * Complex nested API with versioning.
 * CRUD operations with rust-postgres.